nsu-syspro/haskell-applicative-parser-wwshjts/README.md

-and either returns parsed value in a more structured format together with remaining string to parse, or fails with some parsing error, ideally indicating where the parsing failed and why (the quality of error reporting directly correlates with ease of use of you parser).
+and either returns parsed value in a more structured format together with remaining string to parse, or fails with some parsing error, ideally indicating where the parsing failed and why (the quality of error reporting directly correlates with ease of use of your parser).

-So to keep track of current position and remaining input to parse, there parser needs to both receive and return both position and the string:
+So to keep track of current position and remaining input to parse, parser needs to receive and return both position and the string that is being parsed:

 ```haskell
 -- | Parser input encapsulating remaining string to be parsed with current position